Harry Kewell: Finals

-2007 Asian Cup
+2007 AFC Asian Cup

 Kewell did not play for the national team for a year following the World Cup, and made his national-team comeback in a friendly against Singapore on 30 June 2007.
 The match was Australia's last before the 2007 Asian Cup and Kewell came on as a substitute in the 65th minute, scoring his eighth international goal and providing a cross for the final goal in a 3–0 victory.
 Kewell was a key part of the Australian squad for their first Asian Cup.
 Kewell scored his ninth international goal for Australia in a 4–0 win over Thailand in the Asian Cup.
 After the group stage, in the quarter-final against Japan, Kewell was sent on to the pitch to replace Mark Viduka in the 61st minute, in a 1–1 draw.
 A penalty shootout was required to break the deadlock and Kewell's first penalty shot for Australia was stopped.
 Australia ultimately lost the shootout and were eliminated from the competition.

-2010 World Cup
+2010 FIFA World Cup

 Qualification

 Kewell did not play either of Australia's first two matches against Qatar and China.
 Kewell was made captain for Australia's qualifier against Iraq at Suncorp Stadium on 1 June 2008.
 He scored the only goal with a header in the 47th minute as Australia won 1–0.
 Kewell also scored the third goal against Qatar in Australia's 3–1 win to put them into the final qualification round.
 In a World Cup qualifier warm-up match against the Netherlands, he scored a penalty won by Joshua Kennedy.
 Australia went on to win 2–1 with Kewell playing a vital part for the national team in the first half.
 Australia then played Uzbekistan, winning 2–0 with Kewell scoring a penalty.